Steeff0/steeff0.github.io/_posts/2019-08-01-my-site-in-Jekyll.md

 title:  "Starting my website with Jekyll!"
 categories: development web
 promoted: true
+excerpt: Read about some of the struggles I faced setting up my Jekyll site and how I overcame them.
 ---
 For a long time I wanted to make my own website.
 I tried a lot of content management systems, but all of them I thought more work than it was worth.
 So with each of those applications I quit before I finished a single decent webpage.
 A few months ago I encountered [Jekyll][jekyll] for the first time, but didn't pay it much attention.
 It looked nice and you could publish webpages using markdown files.